-(\$ in millions) 2020 2019 2018
+(\$ in millions) 2021 2020 2019

-Total revenues 4,008 9,037 9,698
+Total revenues 4,008 9,037

-Total cost of sales (3,058) (6,983) (7,378)
+Total cost of sales (3,058) (6,983)

-Gross profit 950 2,054 2,320
+Gross profit 950 2,054

-Expenses (808) (1,394) (1,326)
+Expenses (18) (808) (1,394)

-Net gain recognized on sale of the Power Grids business 5,141
+Change to net gain recognized on sale of the Power Grids business (65) 5,141

-Income from operations 5,282 660 994
+Income (loss) from operations (83) 5,282 660

-Net interest and other finance expense (5) (61) (55)
+Net interest income (expense) and other finance expense 2 (5) (61)

-Non-operational pension (cost) credit (94) 5 12
+Non-operational pension (cost) credit (94) 5

-Income from discontinued operations before taxes 5,182 605 951
+Income (loss) from discontinued operations before taxes (81) 5,182 605

-Income tax expense (322) (167) (228)
+Income tax 1 (322) (167)

-Income from discontinued operations, net of tax 4,860 438 723
+Income (loss) from discontinued operations, net of tax (80) 4,860 438

-Of the total Income from discontinued operations before taxes in the table above, \$5,170 million, \$566 million and \$874 million in 2020, 2019 and 2018, respectively, are attributable to the Company, while the remainder is attributable to noncontrolling interests.
+Of the total Income (loss) from discontinued operations before taxes in the table above, \$(80) million, \$5,170 million and \$566 million in 2021, 2020 and 2019, respectively, are attributable to the Company, while the remainder is attributable to noncontrolling interests.

-Until the date of the divestment, Income from discontinued operations before taxes excluded stranded costs which were previously able to be allocated to the Power Grids operating segment.
-As a result, \$40 million, \$225 million and \$297 million, for 2020, 2019 and 2018, respectively, of allocated overhead and other management costs which were previously included in the measure of segment profit for the Power Grids operating segment are now reported as part of Corporate and Other.
-In the table above, Net interest and other finance expense in 2020, 2019 and 2018 includes \$20 million, \$44 million and \$43 million, respectively, of interest expense which has been recorded on an allocated basis in accordance with the Company's accounting policy election until the divestment date.
-In addition, as required by U.S. GAAP, subsequent to December 17, 2018, (the date of the original agreement to sell the Power Grids business) the Company has not recorded depreciation or amortization on the property, plant and equipment and intangible assets reported as discontinued operations.
-In 2018, a total of \$258 million of depreciation and amortization expense was recorded for such assets.
+Until the date of the divestment, Income (loss) from discontinued operations before taxes excluded stranded costs which were previously able to be allocated to the Power Grids operating segment.
+As a result, \$40 million and \$225 million in 2020 and 2019, respectively, of allocated overhead and other management costs which were previously included in the measure of segment profit for the Power Grids operating segment are now reported as part of Corporate and Other.
+In the table above, Net interest income (expense) and other finance expense in 2020 and 2019 includes \$20 million and \$44 million, respectively, of interest expense which has been recorded on an allocated basis in accordance with the Company's accounting policy election until the divestment date.

-Included in the reported Total revenues of the Company for 2020, 2019 and 2018 are revenues for sales from the Company's operating segments to the Power Grids business of \$108 million, \$213 million and \$243 million, respectively, which represent intercompany transactions that, prior to Power Grids being classified as a discontinued operation, were eliminated in the Company's Consolidated Financial Statements (see Note 23).
-Subsequent to the divestment, sales to Hitachi ABB PG are reported as third-party revenues.
+Included in the reported Total revenues of the Company for 2020 and 2019 are revenues for sales from the Company's operating segments to the Power Grids business of \$108 million and \$213 million, respectively, which represent intercompany transactions that, prior to Power Grids being classified as a discontinued operation, were eliminated in the Company's Consolidated Financial Statements (see Note 23).
+Subsequent to the divestment, sales to Hitachi Energy are reported as third-party revenues.

 In addition, the Company also has retained obligations (primarily for environmental and taxes) related to other businesses disposed or otherwise exited that qualified as discontinued operations.
-Changes to these retained obligations are also included in Income from discontinued operations, net of tax, above.
+Changes to these retained obligations are also included in Income (loss) from discontinued operations, net of tax, above.